Alur people: Chiefdoms

-This apprehension persisted even as late as 1947, with Belgian reports highlighting their sensitivity regarding the border and a belief that any drastic actions against traditional authorities near the border could further fuel the pull of Ukuru.

-While acknowledging the symbolic significance of Ukuru, the author suggests that the Belgians might have overestimated its political reach because the lack of strong political ties between certain Alur groups and Ukuru would limit its practical influence.

-While Ukuru's importance did not translate into absolute political control over other major chiefdoms, due to the fact that the Alur political landscape was characterised by a complex interplay of kinship ties, ritual authority, and flexible allegiances that limited the dominance of any single chiefdom, Ukuru's role as a ritual centre, its influence on the spread of chiefship, and the enduring legacy of its practices solidified its importance within the Alur hierarchy.
-It served as a focal point for ritual innovation and a source of political and social models that shaped the broader Alur world.

-The current king, Rwoth Ubimu Phillip Rauni Olarker III, was crowned in 2010 and has his capital at Kaal Atyak Winam, Zombo district, Uganda.
-He acceded to the throne in 2006, six years after the death of his grandfather Rwoth Keruyoma Valente Jobi II.
+The 33rd and current king, Rwoth Ubimu Phillip Rauni Olarker III, was crowned in 2010 and has his capital at Kaal Atyak Winam, Zombo district, Uganda.
 He is currently committed to reconnecting the people of the Alur Kingdom both within the kingdom and in the diaspora, with the goals including economic growth and social protection for girls and women and ending child marriage.
-In recent years the king has organised cultural sports tournaments to bring together the community, where both men and women compete.
+In recent years the king has organised cultural sports tournaments to bring together the community; both men and women participate in these activities.

-One of the king's closest male relatives is the Jadipu (Prime Minister/Chancellor), second to the king.
-He is usually either a paternal uncle, brother or cousin brother to the King.
-The current Prime Minister is Lawrence Angala Opar Jalumvor the Jadipu.
+One of the king's closest male relatives is the Prime Minister, second to the king.
+The current Prime Minister is Prince Lawrence Opar Angala the Jadipu.
 The current Queen Mother, Rotzette Keronega, is also a very influential political figure.

 The Alur Kingdom currently has 64 chiefdoms, eight of which are located in the DRC and 56 in Uganda.
-Although the numbers include smaller jurisdictions, which are overseen by chieflets that were and are traditionally part of the larger chiefdoms making up the Kingdom.
-When the Europeans first arrived, the Alur people were organised in a number of important chiefdoms, the major ones being: Angal, Juganda, Jukoth, Mambisa, Mukambo, Musongwa, Padea, Paidha, Palara, Panduru, Panyikang'o, Panyimur, Ragem, Ruvinga, Ukuru, War, among others.
+When the Europeans first arrived, the Alur people were organised in a number of chiefdoms, mainly namely: Angal, Juganda, Jukoth, Musongwa, Panyimur, Ragem, Ruvinga, Mukambo, War, Palara, Panduru, Ukuru, Paidha, Padea, Panyikang'o, Mambisa among others.

-In Angal, on the 30th of July 2022, the renowned and loved Rwoth Djalaure Serge II passed on after a long illness at the Logo General Reference Hospital in Mahagi.
-He had taken over from his late father Kamanda who died in 1998.
+As of February 2026, other kings include Rwoth Fauste Rwothnga Ugwaro Nyipir III (War-Palara), Rwoth Ukethwengu Arnold (PaNduru), Rwoth Emille Kamanda (Angal) and Rwoth Okia Songa III (Alur Djuganda).
+In 2020, the king in Angal was Rwoth Djalaure Serge II.
+He took over from his late father Kamanda who died in 1998.

-History, politics and tribe life
+Location

+In the DRC, Alur are densely concentrated in 5,216 km2 of Mahagi.